www.sl-prokeys.com

 Once the boxes were unpacked, the real fun began.
 I'd been anticipating building this table for weeks.

-I laid out all the components, and couldn't find assembly instructions anywhere.
-It became apparent after moving the parts around for awhile that instructions weren't really needed at all.
+I laid out all the components, and couldn't find assembly instructions anywhere!
+But it became perfectly clear, after moving the parts around for awhile, that instructions weren't really needed at all.
+The assembly of the frame and other components is really self-explanatory.

 The assembly hardware is massive.
 Most of the frame bolts are 3/4".
 The weight and dimensions of the frame components are amazing - this is one SOLID table!